google/WebFundamentals/src/content/en/updates/2018/11/writable-files.md

 Note: Want to see how this might be implemented?
 Check the explainer for some [sample code](https://github.com/WICG/writable-files/blob/master/EXPLAINER.md#example-code).

-[Continue reading][explainer]{: .button .button-primary }
+[Read explainer][explainer]{: .button .button-primary }

 ## Security considerations

-The primary entry point for this API is a file picker, which ensures that the user always in full control over what files and directories a website has access to.
+The primary entry point for this API is a file picker, which ensures that the user is always in full control over what files and directories a website has access to.
 Every access to a user selected file (either reading or writing) is done through an asynchronous API, allowing the browser to potentially include additional